 An undulation in pitch, that may be notated with a verbal instruction

 A slide in pitch between notes.
-This is more or less impossible on
+Very limited on all flutes.
+The total

 Tremolo or "Shake"

 A rapid alternation between two pitches.
 The notation above, read in treble clef, shows a minor trill followed by a major trill, indicated by accidentals over the note.
 If these are not given, players will choose trill type based on musical context.
 The wavy lines indicating duration of trill are also optional.
-Trills are no problem in the lower two octaves of both instruments, but higher up they rapidly become difficult as fingerings become awkward.
+Low C to C# trills are so difficult as to be impossible.
+Timbral trills are trills on a single note, using different fingerings.
+These are only possible above the point at which harmonics are used (i.e. sounding G5 (written C5) on the flute and sounding A6 (written D5) on the piccolo.

 The Orchestra: A User's Manual is a free resource and will remain so.
 It still receives between 8,000 and 16,000 unique visits per month from all over the world.
 See the testimonials.
 Thanks to all the donations, I have been able to create this responsive re-design.
 But the movies and sound clips recorded in 2004 do show their age.
 I would really like to re-record everything and add many more techniques, especially for solo and ensemble writing.
 I estimate this will cost around £30,000.
 If you know a source of such funds, please contact me: a.hugill [at] bathspa.ac.uk